 Emilia Lanier (née Bassano) was born into a family of Italian musicians who entertain in the English Royal Court.
 Precociously intelligent, and, having mastered both Latin and Greek as a child, she is said to be "mature for her age" by the significantly older men who take a romantic interest in her.

-Ricardo Ferraro is a merchant and a gentleman of Venice who has lately taken up residence in London.
+Riccardo Ferraro is a merchant and a gentleman of Venice who has lately taken up residence in London.
 Notable for his flamboyant airs and extraordinarily thick accent, Ferraro makes a fine addition to the melting pot that is late-16th century multi-cultural London.

 Lancelot Moore, son of a wealthy London family, is an accomplished wooer of ladies.
 His approach to courting largely relies upon a combination of good looks and terrible love sonnets.
 Moore seeks Doctor Forman's advice on how to manage his various romantic entanglements.